-In fiscal year 2015-16, total assets increased by \$29,038 which represents an increase of 11% from the fiscal year 2014-15, due to an increase in cash, investments and receivables.
+In fiscal year 2016-17, total assets increased by \$9,314 which represents an increase of 3% from the fiscal year 2015-16, due to an increase in cash, investments and receivables.
 Refer to notes 4 and 5 for changes in capital and intangible assets.
-Total liabilities increased by \$903 primarily due to an increase in payables for the pavement rehabilitation project offset by principal and interest paid during the fiscal year for bonds payable.
+Total liabilities decreased by \$8,681 primarily due to a decrease in payables for the pavement rehabilitation project in addition to a decrease in bonds payable due to principal and interest payments during the fiscal year.

-The 91 EL's net investment in capital assets was \$28,533 compared to \$25,200 in fiscal year 2014-15.
+The 91 EL's net investment in capital assets was \$31,974 compared to \$28,533 in fiscal year 2015-16.
 The 91 EL's net position reflects its investment in capital assets (i.e., intangible assets; improvements; communications equipment; computer hardware and software; equipment, furniture and fixtures; and transponders), less any related outstanding debt used to acquire these assets.
 The 91 EL uses these capital assets to provide improved mobility for 91 EL customers and commuters along the State Route (SR) 91 corridor.
-The increase of \$3,333 in net investment in capital assets was primarily due to a reduction in related outstanding debt used to acquire capital assets offset by depreciation and amortization of assets.
+The increase of \$3,441 in net investment in capital assets was primarily due to a reduction in related outstanding debt used to acquire capital assets in addition to an increase in capital assets offset by depreciation and amortization of assets.

-Restricted net position, representing resources subject to external restrictions on how they may be used, were 8% and 10% of the total net position at June 30, 2016 and 2015, respectively.
-The \$43 increase in restricted net position is related to investment activity in bond reserve accounts.
+Restricted net position, representing resources subject to external restrictions on how they may be used, represented 8% of the total net position at June 30, 2017.
+The \$124 increase in restricted net position is related to investment activity in bond reserve accounts.